 As cyber criminals continue to look for new and untapped revenue streams, FraudWatch and other industry leaders in online security predict that crypto mining malware will be the new ransomware in 2018.
 The volatile nature of cryptocurrency means there is huge money to be made when values skyrocket; Bitcoin at one time peaked at a record high of $20,000 US per coin.
 Much like the ransomware epidemic of 2017, the threat to cryptocurrency miners comes in the form of malware designed to exploit vulnerabilities in their operating systems.
 Once deployed, the malware covertly steals the payload of the victim.

 It is predicted that the global cyber economy will sustain losses in excess of $6 trillion by 2021 due to cybercriminal activity.
 If we have learned anything from the ransomware attacks of 2017, the best way to protect your business from a malicious attack is to ensure that you are running the latest version of your CMS, particularly open source applications.
-Educate your employees, have up to date perimeter network defences, protect your trusted assets (like your CMS by running the latest version), and have localised computer protection.
+Educate your employees, have up to date perimeter network defenses, protect your trusted assets (like your CMS by running the latest version), and have localised computer protection.

 Don’t leave it too late to protect your business; click here to get in touch with FraudWatch International, and find out how we can help you minimise your digital risk today.